Retatrutide (GLP-RT) — what the triple-receptor research actually shows

-A triple-receptor agonist that hits GIP, GLP-1, and glucagon simultaneously is a different kind of molecule from the GLP-1 mono-agonists that dominated the 2022 incretin headlines.
-The Phase 2 data published mid-2023 is striking — and the research is now in registrational trials.
+Retatrutide — referred to as GLP-RT on our catalogue for compliance reasons — is a triple-receptor agonist that hits GIP, GLP-1, and glucagon simultaneously.
+It is a different kind of molecule from the GLP-1 mono-agonists that dominated the 2022 incretin headlines.
+The Phase 2 data published in NEJM mid-2023 is striking, and the compound is now in registrational Phase 3 trials.
 This is the technical read for UAE researchers evaluating the class.

 What GLP-RT is, pharmacologically